Tomato150/21_Lutetia/README.md

 ### - Manufacturing and Crafting:
   Manufacturing and Crafting is done as a process to take one ore more raw products as well as time, and produce that into one (or more) products when the process is completed.
 This happens through the workshop interface, though other minerals can be mined by specific ships while in space, or through the purchase or renting of areas on space stations.

   Discovery within the crafting system also is produced in a dynamic way.
 You can purchase recipies to certain level items, or discover and improve apon the recipie for better products you can make.
+These better products can make better high tier products themselves, or sell for higher depending on the object.
+Discovering new products should come through in game context hints, hopefully.

 #### Features:
 * Craft new resources and items within workshops.